2022 Jack Pine 30 Race Results

 Jack Pine 30 Updates

 The race starts and finishes at the First Baptist Church (195 North Billings) in Gwinn.
-The race trail is approximately 26 miles.
+The race trail is approximately 23 miles.
 The trail follows snowmobile and woods trails to Sands Station (approx 8 miles).
-From Sands Station the trail turns west and then breaks to the north for about 4 miles, passing near Uncle Tom’s and Powell Lakes and alongside an impressive beaver dam.
-Mushers will then run a 4-mile loop and return via the same trail to the finish.
+From Sands Station the trail turns Southwest for about 3 miles.
+Mushers will then run a beautiful 2.5-mile loop and return via the same trail to the finish.
 The few road crossings have many long-time volunteers assisting.

 Community members are invited to the First Baptist Church to meet the dogs and mushers and cheer as the teams blaze away from the starting gate.
 While the mushers are out on the trail, people can enjoy the shops and restaurants in Gwinn before heading for the finish line at the church.